rcdexta/uyirmei/README.md

 # உயிர்மெய்

-[Uyirmei]
+Uyirmei

-> Experimental programming language in Tamizh
+*Experimental programming language in Tamizh*

 #### Why

 This is an experimental side project to validate if a new language grammar can be supported with just ruby metaprogramming constructs.
-I have used all tricks and ruby hacks to check if a new language parser can be supported using a ruby executable.
-Consider this a starting point for programming language enthusiast to define your own grammar and extend programming constructs in Tamizh.
+I have used all tricks and hacks in ruby playbook to check if a new language parser can be supported.
+Consider this a starting point for a programming language enthusiast to define your own grammar and extend programming constructs in Tamizh.
 If you are serious about supporting full scale language features, you should look at a resource like [createyourproglang](http://createyourproglang.com/), metaprogramming can only take you so far.. :)

 #### Show me the code